-The Fund may invest in sovereign and corporate debt securities and other instruments of issuers in emerging market countries ("emerging countries debt").
+The Fund may invest up to 35% of its total assets measured at the time of purchase ("Total Assets") in sovereign and corporate debt securities and other instruments of issuers in emerging market countries ("emerging countries debt").
 Such investments may include sovereign debt issued by emerging countries that have sovereign ratings below investment grade or that are unrated.
-There is no limitation to the amount the Fund invests in non-investment grade or emerging market securities.
-From time to time, the Fund may also invest in preferred stock.
 The Fund's investments may be denominated in currencies other than the U.S. dollar.